akselexe/Smart-Study-Assistant/README.md

 - Do not commit `config/config.php` with real credentials to version control.
 - Consider adding CSRF protection and stricter input validation for production.

-## Next steps / recommended improvements

-- Add a quiz listing and management UI for professors.
-- Add per-question feedback and review pages for professors.
-- Implement rate-limiting and API usage metrics.

 ## License

 This project is for educational purposes.